 Research Fellow, Mechanical & Aerospace Engineering

-Keywords: battery, energy storage systems, climate change, sustainable manufacturing, environmental engineering, metal composites, materials synthesis, lithium-sulphur batteries, flow batteries, supercapacitors, and lithium-ion capacitors
+Research interests: battery, energy storage systems, climate change, sustainable manufacturing, environmental engineering, metal composites, materials synthesis, lithium-sulphur batteries, flow batteries, supercapacitors, and lithium-ion capacitors

 Dr Mahdokht Shaibani was born in Shiraz, Iran.
 She spent most of her childhood in her grandparent’s house, where she found some of her favourite books (Jules Verne and Isaac Asimov) “The practicality of the science fiction stories in those books and the awareness of Verne and Asimov of the theoretical limitations of the fiction technologies they wrote about contributed a lot in the engineer that I am today”.